 Users are very angry on these two telecom companies and they think it’s anti-consumer move from Airtel and Vodafone.
 People are already leaving angry comments on various websites and Consumer Compliants Court.

 Most of the users want to port out to other operators.
-For those who doesn’t have much balance left on their account can easily port out.
-But for those who has more than hundred, it’s an issue.
-They need to recharge minimum Rs 35 in order to consume the balance within 28 days validity.
+For those who don’t have much balance left on their account can easily port out.
+But for those who have more than a hundred, it’s an issue.
+They need to recharge a minimum of Rs 35 in order to consume the balance within 28 days of validity.